 Lee’s BlacKkKlansman is also nominated for Best Picture, but it will have to take on all of Wakanda to snatch that top spot.
 Black Panther’s Best Picture nomination is historic for a number of reasons, and while the camera won’t cut to Ryan Coogler after it leaves Spike Lee this time, his production designer (Hannah Beachler) and costume designer (Ruth E. Carter), two Black women, may be celebrating Black History Month by taking home shiny gold hardware for their display cases.

 So, how did we get here?
-Why are we 91 ceremonies in and still able to look forward to firsts that should have been crossed off the list a long time ago?
+Why are we 91 ceremonies in and still looking forward to firsts that should’ve happened a long time ago?
 The issues are complicated, but the answers to those questions are not.
-Black History Month is about looking back and about looking forward, so instead of focusing on the whys and what-ifs, let’s think about the who’s and when’s.
+Black History Month is about looking back and about looking forward.
+So instead of focusing on the whys and what-ifs, let’s think about the who’s and when’s.

-Despite lacking the experience, Micheaux demanded that he be allowed to direct the motion picture himself.
-The powers that be would not allow it, so negro-homesteader-author Micheaux founded his own production company, and later that year became the first African-American to direct a feature film.
+Despite lacking the experience, Micheaux demanded to direct the motion picture himself.
+The powers that be would not allow it.
+So negro-homesteader-author Micheaux founded his own production company.
+Later that year he became the first African-American to direct a feature film.

 For context, Micheaux became a filmmaker two years after the release of D.W.
-Griffith’s The Birth of a Nation, which is one of the most influential films ever made—and also one of the most unapologetically racist.
-While Griffith was depicting Blacks as bucks and brutes and championing the Klan as saviors, Micheaux’s first film, now lost to time, featured a taboo love story about a Black man and a White woman, who eventually learns that she has enough Black blood (one-drop) to not be considered white.
+Griffith’s The Birth of a Nation.
+An enormously influential movie.
+Also one of the most unapologetically racist.
+Griffith’s work depicted Blacks as bucks and brutes, and championed the Klan as saviors.
+But Micheaux’s first film featured a taboo love story about a Black man and a White woman.
+She eventually learns that she has enough Black blood (one-drop) to not be considered white.

-For the three decades that followed, Oscar Micheaux continued to write, direct, produce, and distribute what are known as “race” films, which were intended for Black audiences and featured all-Black casts.
-That didn’t stop White critics and censors from attempting to bury his work for its “infelicitous, not to say dangerous, treatment of the race question.”
+For thirty years, Oscar Micheaux wrote, directed, produced, and distributed what became known as “race” films.
+They were intended for Black audiences and featured all-Black casts.
+White critics and censors continued to bury his work.
+They cited its “infelicitous, not to say dangerous, treatment of the race question.”

 In a new documentary titled Horror Noire, which focuses primarily on Blacks in the horror genre, Candyman actor Tony Todd praises Oscar Micheaux for his early accomplishments in the film industry.
 Author and professor Robin R. Means Coleman adds that Micheaux’s works are important because of who they were for and what they had to say.
 “What Oscar Micheaux’s films do is say, ‘Don’t engage in these behaviors, don’t engage in these acts, which ultimately could sort of bring down the race or sully the reputation of the race.’
 [He] is making arguments that we are equal and to be respected and to be valued as human beings.”

-Oscar Micheaux had at least 44 films under his belt when he died in 1951 at the age of 67, which makes him one of the most prolific indie filmmakers of all time.
+Oscar Micheaux had at least 44 films under his belt when he died in 1951 at the age of 67.
+This makes him one of the most prolific indie filmmakers of all time.